release-engineering/pom-manipulation-ext/guide/dep-manip.md

 #### BOM and REST

 There are two sources of dependencies used to align to in PME.
 The property `dependencySource` is used to alter the behaviour of how PME handles the multiple sources of dependency information.
-The `BOM` value (the default and the behaviour if this property is not specified) is that PME will use the BOM (i.e. Remote POM) source.
-Alternatively the `REST` source may be specified to use only the REST Endpoint information.
-However by setting the property to either `RESTBOM` or `BOMREST` it will instead merge the two sets of values.
-With `RESTBOM` precendence is given to the REST information and for `BOMREST` precendence is given to the BOM information.
-If the setting is `NONE` no remote alignment will be performned.
+The `BOM` value (the default and the behaviour if this property is not specified) is that PME will use the BOM (i.e., Remote POM) source.
+Alternatively, the `REST` source may be specified to use only the REST Endpoint information.
+However, by setting the property to either `RESTBOM` or `BOMREST` it will instead merge the two sets of values.
+With `RESTBOM`, precedence is given to the REST information and for `BOMREST` precedence is given to the BOM information.
+If the setting is `NONE` no remote alignment will be performed.

 #### Remote POM